 I. Individual Instruction II.
 Solo Performance III.
 Ensemble Participation IV.
-Music Service V. Written Projects REQUIRED: CHOOSE 1: CHOOSE 2: CHOOSE 1: CHOOSE 1: (a) Receive regular, weekly private instruction with a professional musician, (a) Perform an appropriate solo at the Solo & Ensemble Festival. (a) Participate in the ILMEA District 1 auditions process. (a) Be a Section Leader or a member of the Student Staff. (a) Write a research paper on a directorapproved musical topic. or at least 210 minutes each quarter, throughout the entire school year.
-This performance setting like a private lesson studio (b) Complete a music department project, like sorting music, organizing uniforms, or cleaning up for students taking a second music class for (c) Enroll in a non-credit game performances. after a performance. (c) Serve in a leadership director. honors. bearing supplemental music experience course. (d) Perform in an ensemble outside of school like a community orchestra or church choir. role in another school or community organization.
-A signed verification form is required. (d) Perform an additional solo at an Honors Recital.
+Music Service V. Written Projects REQUIRED: CHOOSE 1: CHOOSE 2: CHOOSE 1: CHOOSE 1: • CHOOSE 1: (a) Be a Section Leader or a member of the Student Staff. (b) Complete a music department project, like sorting music, organizing uniforms, or cleaning up after a performance. (c) Serve in a leadership role in another school or community organization.
+A signed verification form is required. · · · · · · · · · · · · · · · · · · · (d) Perform an additional solo at an Honors Recital.